B'nai Mitzvah: Preparation and Celebration

 Some Shabbat guidelines to keep in mind are:

-• Friday evening Kabbalat Shabbat services begin at 5:45 and are about 45 minutes long.
+• Friday evening Kabbalat Shabbat services begin at 5:45 and are about an hour long.
 All are welcome.
-A Friday night dinner at Beth Israel may begin no earlier than 6:30pm.
+A Friday night dinner at Beth Israel may begin no earlier than 6:45pm.
 Approved caterers or the Rabbi or Executive Director can help with making dinner plans that honor kashrut and Shabbat.

 • Lights and other devices (audio system, ovens) that are on when Shabbat begins should be left on and not switched on or off on Shabbat, from 18 minutes before sundown Friday until 42 minutes after sundown Saturday.